biomarker

 panels

-The following single-chip panels are available for the Liscar 6 platform.
+The antecedent of the Covid Antibody Spectrum Test was developed for the Liscar 6 platform during the pandemic and is illustrated here.
 Additional panels will be highlighted here as they come on stream so please check back regularly or get in touch so that we can notify you when new panels are released.

 COVID19 Antibody Immunity Test

-Attomarker has developed a COVID19 Antibody Immunity test which is CE marked and is fully quantitative referenced to the NIST standard human antibody.
-The test measures the antibody immunity profile for antibodies binding to spike, omicron-spike, nucleocapsid and receptor binding domain proteins.
-Antibody Immunity profile (Figure 5) provides the following information:
+The Attomarker COVID19 Antibody Immunity test was CE marked and fully quantitative referenced to the NIST standard human antibody.
+The test measured the antibody immunity profile for antibodies binding to spike, omicron-spike, nucleocapsid and receptor binding domain proteins.
+The Antibody Immunity profile (Figure 5) provided the following information:

 • Nucleocapsid (N) indicating past viremia;